vmware-tanzu/velero/design/cli-install-changes.md

 Note: All CRDs, including the `ResticRepository`, may continue to be deployed at startup as it is now, or together with their respective instantiation.

+#### Changes to startup behavior

+To recap, this proposal redesigns the Velero CLI to make `velero install` obsolete, and instead breaks down the installation and configuration into separate commands.
+These are the major highlights:

+- Plugins will only be installed separately via `velero plugin add`
+- BSL/VSL will be continue to be configured separately, and now each will have an associated secret

+Since each BSL/VSL will have its own association with a secret, the user will no longer need to upload a new secret whenever changing to, or adding, a BSL/VSL for a provider that is different from the one in use.
+This will be done at setup time.
+This will make it easier to support any number of BSL/VSL combinations, with different providers each.

+The user will start up the Velero server on a cluster by using the command `velero config server`.
+This will create the Velero deployment resource with default values or values overwritten with flags, create the Velero CRDs, and anything else that is not specific to plugins or BSL/VSL.

+The Velero server will start up, verify that the deployment is running, that all CRDs were found, and log a message that it is waiting for a BSL to be configured. at this point, other operations, such as configuring restic, will be allowed.
+Velero should keep track of its status, ie, if it is ready to create backups or not.
+This could be a field `ServerStatus` added to `ServerStatusRequest`.
+Possible values could be [ready|waiting]. "ready" would mean there is at least 1 valid BSL, and "waiting" would be anything but that.

+When adding/configuring a BSL or VSL, we can approach it in one of two ways:
+1) at the time of creating a location, verify if there is a valid, corresponding plugin.
+If there isn't, don't allow creation.
+2) allow creating locations, and continuously verify if there is a corresponding, valid plugin.
+When a valid match is found, mark the BSL/VSL as "ready".
+This would require adding a field to the BSL/VSL to keep track of its status, possibly: [ready|waiting].

+With the first approach: the server would transition into "ready" (to create backups) as soon as there is one BSL.
+It would require a set sequence of actions, ie, first install the plugin, only then the user can successfully configure a BSL.

+With the second approach, the Velero server would continue looping and checking all existing BSLs for at least 1 with a "ready" status.
+Once it found that, it would set itself to "ready" also.

+Another new behavior that must be added: the server needs to identify when there no longer exists a valid BSL.
+At this point, it should change its status from "ready" to one that indicates it is not ready, maybe "waiting".
+With the first approach above, this would mean checking if there is still at least one BSL.
+With the second approach, it would require checking the status of all BSLs to find at least one with the status of "ready".

+As it is today, a valid VSL would not be required to create backups, unless the backup included a PV.

+To make it easier for the user to identify if their Velero server is ready to create backups or not, a `velero status` command should be added.
+This issue has been created some time ago for this purpose: https://github.com/vmware-tanzu/velero/issues/1094.

 ## Alternatives Considered

 WIP

+## TBD

+Question: how should velero install be aware of env vars that different provider plugins require? (right now we just hardcode the AWS/Azure/GCP ones).

 ## Security Considerations